Want to save money on your car insurance? Find and compare free custom quotes here.

 SUV, Foreign cars and sports cars are typically more expensive to insure since they are costly to repair and can require special parts.

-Insurance companies are allowed to use your credit score to set insurance rates in 47 states, including Illinois.
+Insurance companies are allowed to use your insurance credit score to set insurance rates in 47 states, Illinois being one of them.
 If you have a bad credit history, you might have to pay as much as double the regular rate.
 Rest assured, some insurance companies offer good rates even for people whose credit is not perfect.
 If you are looking to raise your credit score to avoid these higher rates, you can make sure you are paying your monthly bills on time, paying down credit card debt, and monitoring your credit for any misinformation.

 You can get a quote and decide which company is your best choice.